What makes Wooster America’s premier liberal arts college for mentored undergraduate research?

 Don't just take our word for it

-For the past ten years, U.S. News & World Report has asked college presidents and deans from over 1,300 schools to nominate institutions with outstanding undergraduate research opportunities and stellar senior capstone projects, in which students are asked to integrate and synthesize all they have learned in one piece of scholarly work.
-Only two schools have been named to both lists all ten years: Princeton University and The College of Wooster.
-Read more
+Since 2002, U.S. News & World Report has asked college presidents and deans from more than 1,300 schools to nominate institutions with outstanding undergraduate research opportunities and stellar senior capstone projects, in which students are asked to integrate and synthesize all they have learned in one piece of scholarly work.
+Only two schools have been named to both lists every year: Princeton University and The College of Wooster.